Last chance to study this subject for 2026—enrol by 22 Feb

 In this subject you will learn about the substantive and procedural law relevant to sentencing and punishment.
 You will explore relevant legislation, doctrine and procedural frameworks alongside conceptual, research and policy literature analysing criminal sentencing.
 In the framework of theories of crime and punishment, you will also enhance your critical thinking and communication skills by reviewing sentencing and punishment in various contemporary contexts.

-Assessment 1 Problem or Essay based task: 2000 words.
+Problem or essay-based assessment task: 2000 words.
 Relates to Learning Outcomes 1-4;

-There is a supervised exam at the end of the teaching period in which you are enrolled.
-The exam will be offered online with supervision via webcam and screen sharing technology.- Assessment 1: Problem or essay-based assessment task (40%)
+There is a supervised exam mid trimester and at the end of the teaching period in which you are enrolled.
+The exam will be offered online with supervision via webcam and screen sharing technology.

 For textbook details check your university's handbook, website or learning management system (LMS).